 In conclusion, ‘The Snowman’ definitely fails in more categories than one, as despite its interesting location and pretty fantastic cinematography, the film’s messy story and bland performances make the film pretty unappealing when considering it’s over two-hour runtime.
 Whilst I’m sure ‘The Snowman’ had the potential to be a great semi-Noir thriller at some-point in time, especially considering it was initially going to be directed by the legendary Martain Scorsese, who eventually left the film to pursue other projects.
-‘The Snowman’ is still far from the chilling crime tale it attempted to be, and overall is a near-complete disappointment.
+‘The Snowman’ is still far from the chilling crime tale it attempted to be, and overall, is a complete disappointment.
 Final Rating: 3/10.